-Far from being an outdated method of advertising, print continues to push the envelope and offer new and cutting-edge opportunities for marketing.
+Far from being an outdated method of advertising, direct mail print continues to push the envelope and offer new and cutting-edge opportunities for marketing.
 Want proof?
 Just look at a recent advertisement from Toyota.

 The ad was designed by Saatchi & Saatchi for the 2018 Toyota Camry.
-By tapping into the unique capabilities of print, the ad did something that digital advertising cannot do—it teased all of the reader’s senses.
+By tapping into the unique capabilities of print and POP graphics, the ad did something that digital advertising cannot do—it teased all of the reader’s senses.

-While most advertisers won’t go to this extent, the ad shows that national brands still understand the unique role print plays in engaging customers.
+While most advertisers won’t go to this extent, the ad shows that national brands still understand the unique role print and POP graphics plays in engaging customers.
 Think about all of the components of this campaign:

 - Door handles